tiianhk/timbremetrics/README.md

 The printed results for `model` that computes the MFCC (see `examples/evaluate_mfcc.py`)
 ```
 mfcc:
+  cosine:
+    kendall_corr: 0.348
+    mae: 0.287
+    ndcg_retrieve_sim: 0.906
+    spearman_corr: 0.448
+    triplet_agreement: 0.724
   l2:
+    kendall_corr: 0.342
-        mae: 0.168
+    mae: 0.169
     ndcg_retrieve_sim: 0.905
     spearman_corr: 0.442
-        kendall_corr: 0.342
     triplet_agreement: 0.722
-    cosine:
-        mae: 0.281
-        ndcg_retrieve_sim: 0.907
-        spearman_corr: 0.451
-        kendall_corr: 0.351
-        triplet_agreement: 0.726
 ```
 Some options
 ```
 # load data to gpu
 metric = TimbreMetric(device='cuda')

-# the default sample rate is 44100 Hz, you can change it to suit your model
+# the default sample rate is 44100 Hz, you can change it to suit your usecase
 metric = TimbreMetric(sample_rate=48000)

-# audio lengths are different, you can pad them to the maximum length in one dataset
+# audio lengths are different, you can pad the shorter one to match the longer one when comparing two sounds
-metric = TimbreMetric(pad_to_max_duration=True)
+metric = TimbreMetric(pad_to_the_longer_length=True)

 # you can pad or truncate all audio to a fixed duration
 metric = TimbreMetric(fixed_duration=2.0)